Cadbury Castle, Somerset: Castle

-During the first century BC additional lines of bank and ditch were constructed turning it into a multivallate hillfort which is now known as the castle.
-There is evidence that the fort was violently taken in around 43 and that the defences were further slighted later in the 1st century after the construction of a Roman army barracks on the hilltop.
-Excavations of the southwest gate in 1968 and 1969 revealed evidence for one or more severe violent episodes, associated with weaponry and destruction by fire.
-Whereas the excavator, Leslie Alcock, believed this to have been dated to around AD 70, Richard Tabor argues for a date associated with the initial invasion, either 43 or 44.
+During the first century BC, additional lines of bank and ditch were constructed, turning it into a hill fort which is now known as the castle.
+There is evidence that the fort was violently taken around AD 43 and that the defences were further slighted later in the first century after the construction of a Roman army barracks on the hilltop.
+Excavations of the southwest gate in 1968 and 1969 revealed evidence for one or more severe violent episodes associated with weaponry and destruction by fire.
+Leslie Alcock believed this to have been dated to around AD 70, whereas Richard Tabor argues for a date associated with the initial invasion around AD 43 or 44.
 Michael Havinden states that it was the site of vigorous resistance by the Durotriges and Dobunni to the second Augusta Legion under the command of Vespasian.
 There was significant activity at the site during the late third and fourth centuries, which may have included the construction of a Romano-British temple.

 Post-Roman occupation

 Following the withdrawal of the Roman administration, the site is thought to have been in use from c.
 470 until some time after 580.
 Alcock revealed a substantial "Great Hall" 20 × 10 m and showed that the innermost Iron Age defences had been refortified, providing a defended site double the size of any other known fort of the period.
 Shards of pottery from the eastern Mediterranean were also found from this period, indicating wide trade links.
-It therefore seems probable that it was the chief caer ("fort") of a major Brythonic ruler, his family, his teulu (literally meaning "family", but actually meaning "warband"), servants, and horses.
+It therefore seems probable that it was the chief fort of a major Brythonic ruler, with his family, his warband, servants, and horses.

 Between 1010 and 1020, the hill was reoccupied for use as a temporary Saxon mint, standing in for that at Ilchester.